fiftydinar/gidro-os/modules/gnome-extensions/README.md

 You can see gettext-domain of the extension by looking at the repo of the extension
 or by simply downloading the zip file from https://extensions.gnome.org & than look at the download URL part after `/extension-data/` & before `.v%VERSION%`.

-You must assure that version of the extension is compatible with Gnome extension.
+You must assure that version of the extension is compatible with current Gnome version that your image is using.
 You can easily see this information when downloading extension from https://extensions.gnome.org